wso2/docs-mi/en/docs/install-and-setup/install/running-the-mi-in-automation-mode.md

 # Running the Micro Integrator in Automation Mode

 The WSO2 Micro Integrator (MI) runtime has introduced a new automation mode that triggers, runs, and stops an integration job on demand.
 Paired with the latest capabilities of WSO2 Micro Integrator Visual Studio Code extension (MI for VS Code), this new mode provides developers with a more efficient way to handle integration tasks, especially in cloud-native environments.
-This documentation outlines how to utilize the automation mode in MI using the WSO2 Micro Integrator Visual Studio Code extension (MI for VS Code)
+This documentation outlines how to utilize the automation mode in MI using the WSO2 Micro Integrator Visual Studio Code extension (MI for VS Code).

 ## Automation mode in MI runtime